 Use Case Modeling

-The use case modeling business analysis technique is used by business analysts to determine the system requirements from the customers’ perspective.
+Business analysts uses the use case modeling business analysis technique to determine the system requirements from the customers’ perspective.
 It is mostly utilized in software development projects during the design phase.
 The use case model diagram includes system, use case, actors, association, and stereotypes.
 This visual representation helps the organization understand the impact of each process on the result.

 User stories are an effective business analysis technique that helps organizations understand their users through their feedback.
 Understanding the user requirements is essential to motivate and prioritize certain areas in the product or software development.
 It forms an integral part of the agile software development process.

-It is a systematic and research-based process where the requirement of the project is analyzed.
-Requirement analysis is conducted to measure the project’s objectives and match them with the objectives of the organization.
+It is methodical and research-based process of analyzing the project’s requirements.
+The purpose of requirement analysis is to evaluate the project’s goals and compare them to the organization’s goals.
 Business analysts survey the stakeholders of the organization, understand their needs and priorities through this business analysis technique.

 Non-functional Requirement Analysis